japrada/TestChallenge/README.md

 ### 3.11.
 Why has the application been implemented in Spanish?

-My apologies, but initially I had not considered publishing this development and my native language is Spanish so the user interface and the code of the application are written in this language.
+I had not considered initially publishing this development and my native language is Spanish so the user interface and the code of the application are written in this language.
+The localization of the application has been proposed as an improvement :-).

 ### 3.12.
 What features does the application include?